Lucien Pissarro: Biography

 He first visited Great Britain in 1870–71, during the Franco-Prussian War.
 He returned in 1883–84, and in 1890 settled permanently in London.
 In 1886, he exhibited at the last of the Impressionist exhibitions.
 From 1886 to 1894, he exhibited with the Salon des Independents.
 On 10 August 1892, he married Esther Levi Bensusan in Richmond.
 While renting a cottage at Epping, Essex on 8 October 1893, their daughter and only child, Orovida Camille Pissarro, was born.
 Orovida also became an artist.
 He met Charles Ricketts and Charles Shannon, and contributed woodcuts to their Dial.
 In 1894, he founded the Eragny Press and with his wife and illustrated and printed books until the press was closed in 1914.
 In 1897, the family moved to 62 Bath Road in Stamford Brook, Chiswick.
 In 1903, he designed the typeface Brook Type.

 Pissarro associated with Walter Sickert in Fitzroy Street, and in 1906 became a member of the New English Art Club.
 From 1913 to 1919, he painted landscapes of Dorset, Westmorland, Devon, Essex, Surrey and Sussex.

 Lucien Pissarro's house in Stamford Brook, London, with a blue plaque bearing the following inscription: "Lucien Pissarro 1863–1944 Painter, Printer, Wood Engraver lived here".

 In 1916, Pissarro became a British citizen.
 While in Britain he was one of the founders of the Camden Town Group of artists.
 In 1919, he formed the Monarro Group with J.B.
 Manson as the London Secretary and Théo van Rysselberghe as the Paris secretary, aiming to show artists inspired by Impressionist painters, Claude Monet and Camille Pissarro.
 The group ceased three years later.

 From 1922 to 1937, he painted regularly in the south of France, interspersed with painting expeditions to Derbyshire, south Wales and Essex.
 From 1934 to 1944, he exhibited at the Royal Academy in London.
-He died on 10 July 1944, in Hewood, Dorset.
+He died on 10 July 1944, in the hamlet of Hewood, part of Thorncombe parish, West Dorset.